TimCliff/condenser/app/help/en/faq.md

 Yes.
 Both the Steem blockchain and Steemit.com are open-source projects.

 Developers should however avoid the use of the term "Steemit" in their own products, and instead refer to the Steem Blockchain or Steem Platform.
-Steemit means steemit.com, which is owned by Steemit, Inc.
+Steemit refers to Steemit.com, which is owned by Steemit, Inc.

 <a href="/faq.html#Table_of_Contents_Developers">^</a>
 <a class="anchor" name="Is_there_a_Github_page_for_Steemit_com"></a>